The Canadian Judicial System

 The Supreme Court of Canada

 The Supreme Court of Canada was constituted in 1875 by an act of Parliament and is now governed by the Supreme Court Act.
 It is comprised of nine judges, including the Chief Justice of Canada, all appointed by the Governor-in-Council for terms of "good behaviour", with a minimum of three judges coming from Quebec.
+Traditionally, the Governor in Council has appointed three judges from Ontario, two from the Western provinces or Northern Canada and one from the Atlantic provinces.
 Supreme Court judges must live within forty kilometres of the National Capital Region.